kaoskorobase/mescaline/tools/meap-extract/README.md

 # meap-extract

-Automate the MEAPsoft segmenter and feature extractor.
+Automate the MEAPsoft segmenter and feature extractor....

 ## Installation